briluu/activityspy/README.md

 # activityspy
 Practice logging and understanding Android activity lifecycle.
-Also used the following command to filter for specific TAGs.
+Also used the following command to filter for specific tags.
 ```
 adb logcat -s MainActivity
 ```